 But what’s your gut response in those moments?
-I know for me, sometimes my gut reaction is to freak out, and feel helpless and hopeless!
-I think about all the questions, the unknowns, the potential problems, and then stress about the things I wish I could control but can’t.
+I know for me, sometimes my gut reaction is to panic, feel helpless and hopeless!
+I think about all the questions, the unknowns, the potential problems, and then stress about the things I wish I could control.

 When hit with troubling news, I have to consciously work to redirect my questions, my thoughts and my words to the Lord.

 I want my gut response to be like that of Jehoshaphat who didn’t immediately freak out at the news of impending attack, but instead chose to seek help from the Lord.

 “Some people came and told Jehoshaphat, ‘A vast army is coming against you from Edom, from the other side of the Dead Sea.
 It is already in Hazezon Tamar’ (that is, En Gedi).
 Alarmed, Jehoshaphat resolved to inquire of the Lord, and he proclaimed a fast for all Judah.
 The people of Judah came together to seek help from the Lord; indeed, they came from every town in Judah to seek him.”